Offline Data Augmentation

 Contrast shift

-The spatial augmentation routines are applied to the images as well as the groundtruth labels, while the color augmentation routines and channel-wise blur operator are applied only to images.
-The sample workflow is as follows:
+detection dataset.
+The spatial augmentation routines are applied to the images as well as the

-The configuration YAML file for augmentation experiements contains four major components, as well as a few global parameters for launching multi-GPU job and saving the job log.
+labelled data coordinates, while the color augmentation routines and channel-wise blue operator

+are applied only to images as the object labels are not affected.
+The sample workflow of using

 Blur config